shinandruth/shinandruth.github.io/about.md

 # FAQ

 ### Who are you?
-I'm Shin, also known as Ruth depending on when you met me.
+I'm Shin, also known as Kayli depending on when you met me.
 I go by both.

 ### What did you study?
 I studied computer science, economics, and [mathematical methods and social sciences (MMSS)](https://www.mmss.northwestern.edu/people/students/class-of-2018.html) at Northwestern University.
 Go wildcats!